Is self-care possible for college students?

-Whenever I see a cartoon about college living, the character is normally clutching coffee, sleep deprived, or holding a ridiculous stack of books.
+Whenever I see a cartoon about college students, the character is normally clutching coffee, sleep deprived, or holding a ridiculous stack of books.
 Sometimes all 3 at once.
 While this is a little dramatic, everyone probably feels like that at some point in their life.
 I was inspired to write this blog by something my freshman brother said to me.
 We were getting lunch and he said “Everyone got sick at once, the first month of not taking care of themselves really caught up with people.” and I thought about how this happens every semester.

 After a few weeks of school, some sort of illness sweeps the campus.
 In school, it can feel like a million things are going on at once.
 I completely understand how taking time for self-care can feel like the lowest thing on your to-do list.
 However, I will say, learning to listen to your body and practicing little ways to maintain self-care can boost your energy levels, prevent burnout, and help you avoid getting sick.